A quick message from Founder, Bill Carlson:

 How do I avoid bringing home bed bugs when traveling?

-If you do not see any obvious signs of bed bugs, it is still advisable that you do not leave any luggage on the bed or the floor and avoid placing your belongings inside dressers.
+If you do not see any obvious signs of bed bugs, it is still advisable not to leave luggage on the bed or the floor and avoid placing your belongings inside dressers.
 Place your clothing on hangers and hang them in the closet.
 Store your luggage off the floor and on luggage racks away from the walls.

 When returning home from a trip, keep your luggage in the garage and carefully inspect it for signs of bed bugs.
-Place all washable items in a plastic bag and immediately wash your clothes in very hot water and place them in the dryer on high heat to disinfect clothing from possible bed bugs.
+Place all washable items in a plastic bag, immediately wash your clothes in boiling water, and place them in the dryer on high heat to disinfect clothing from possible bed bugs.

 Thoroughly vacuum luggage or steam heat luggage.
 Carefully inspect all seams and luggage lining before bringing luggage into your home.